 Fast forward to her meeting with a Get Beyond Money Coach, she explained her whole story to them and here’s where everything began to turn around.
 Zara’s Get Beyond Money Coach, sat down and got an idea of what her monthly expenses looked like and recommended some things she can do to in order to solve her problems, specifically the one she had with her student loans.

-Her Get Beyond Money Coach introduced her to ChangEd, an app that you can easily connect to your debit account that takes spare change on purchases and transfers it over to student loans in the form of a payment on the principle balance.
+Her Get Beyond Money Coach introduced her to ChangEd, an app through her Daily Rewards Debit Account, that you can easily connect to your debit account that takes spare change on purchases and transfers it over to student loans in the form of a payment on the principle balance.

 Here’s how it works: